 This course is offered in in-person group format and online.
 All our instructors are experienced medical providers.

-Our course front matter includes the syllabus, complete accreditation statements and statements from all instructors and contributors.
+Our Medical Scribe Certification course front matter and our Clinical Documentation EHR course front matter include the course syllabi, complete accreditation statements and statements from all instructors and contributors.

 This course is written based on scientific evidence.
 Our main works cited for this course are: